-- In view of the above forecast, the Commissioners' borrowing strategy will be based upon the following: - The cheapest borrowing will be internal borrowing by running down cash balances and foregoing interest earned at historically low rates. - Internal borrowing will be weighed against potential long-term costs that will be incurred if market loans at long-term rates are higher in future years. - Long-term fixed rate market loans at rates significantly below PWLB rates for the equivalent maturity period (where available) and to maintaining an appropriate balance between PWLB and market debt in the debt portfolio. - PWBL borrowing for periods under ten years where rates are expected to be significantly lower than rates for longer periods.
+- In view of the above forecast, the Commissioners' borrowing strategy will be based upon the following: - The cheapest borrowing will be internal borrowing by running down cash balances and foregoing interest earned at historically low rates; - Internal borrowing will be weighed against potential long-term costs that will be incurred if market loans at long-term rates are higher in future years; - Long-term fixed rate market loans at rates significantly below PWLB rates for the equivalent maturity period (where available) and to maintaining an appropriate balance between PWLB and market debt in the debt portfolio; - PWLB borrowing for periods under ten years where rates are expected to be significantly lower than rates for longer periods.
 This offers a range of options for new borrowing, which will spread debt maturities away from a current concentration in longer dated debt.

-In addition, it is important to note that both Commissioners' will seek to minimise their future borrowings by using revenue budget underspendings to defray borrowing where this is feasible and prudent.
-The Commissioners will also consider further minimising future borrowing during 2017/18 by re-profiling the planned use of reserves in the Medium Term Financial Plan.
+In addition, it is important to note that both Commissioners will seek to minimise their future borrowings by using revenue budget underspends to defray borrowing where this is feasible and prudent.

 - 6.7 In normal circumstances, the main sensitivities of the forecast are likely to be the two scenarios noted below.
-The Treasurer, in conjunction with the Director of Finance and the treasury advisors, will continually monitor both the prevailing interest rates and the market forecasts, adopting the following responses to a change of sentiment. - If it were felt that there was a significant risk of a sharp fall in long and short term rates, e.g. due to a marked increase of risks around relapse into recession or the risks of deflation, then long term borrowings will be postponed, and potential rescheduling from fixed rate funding into short term borrowing will be considered.

-• If it were felt that there was a significant risk of a much sharper rise in long and short term rates than that currently forecast, perhaps arising from a greater than expected increase in world economic activity or a sudden increase in inflation risks, then the portfolio position will be reappraised with the likely action that fixed rate funding will be drawn whilst interest rates were still relatively cheap.
+The Treasurer, in conjunction with the Chief Financial Officer and the treasury advisors, will continually monitor both the prevailing interest rates and the market forecasts, adopting the following responses to a change of sentiment: - If it were felt that there was a significant risk of a sharp fall in long and short term rates, e.g. due to a marked increase of risks around relapse into recession or the risks of deflation, then long term borrowings will be postponed, and potential rescheduling from fixed rate funding into short term borrowing will be considered. - If it were felt that there was a significant risk of a much sharper rise in long and short term rates than that currently forecast, perhaps arising from a greater than expected increase in world economic activity or a sudden increase in inflation risks, then the portfolio position will be reappraised with the likely action that fixed rate funding will be drawn whilst interest rates were still relatively cheap.